-IMBOLC Day, a respect to old tradition and culture
+IMBOLC Day, a respect for old tradition and culture

-01 Feb 2017, Imbolc or Saint Brigid’s day is celebrated traditionally by the modern pagan people of Ireland to mark the beginning of spring.
+01 February, Imbolc or Saint Brigid’s day is traditionally a day for celebration by the modern pagan people of Ireland to mark the beginning of spring.
 In pre-Christian times, it was widely celebrated throughout Ireland, Scotland, and the Isle of Man.
 Many prior Irish pieces of literature show the evidence that Imbolc day has been celebrated from ancient times.
 According to Irish Mythology, Brigid was a goddess of poetry, fertility, healing, and smithcraft.

-Female Genital Mutilation, No tolerance of such activities
+Female Genital Mutilation, No tolerance for such activities

-6 Feb 2017, FGM observes to aware that there is no tolerance of altering the female genitalia.
+6 February, International Day of Zero Tolerance for Female Genital Mutilation (FGM) observes to aware that there is no tolerance of altering the female genitalia.
 This act is recognized as a violation of the human rights.
 This practice is harmful to girls and violets their rights to their health and physical integrity. (source)

 Pohela Falgun, spring is everywhere both in mind and nature

 13 February, Pohela Falgun is the first day of spring, according to Bengali calendar.
 Spring is the sign of ending the cold winter.
 Spring brings new inspiration in the life.
 The day observes with music, dance, and the color of spring as yellow.
 Bengali people celebrate the day with full of joy.
 Both girls and boys wore traditional dresses.
 Girls wore yellow colors dresses, mostly Sarees and flower crowns on their head and boys wore Punjabis.